 If you are planning to build your IT Strategy & Business Technology Roadmap aligned with your Business Strategy and Commercial Objectives for coming years focused on Digital Transformation.
 Book a call with me and discuss about Digital, Business & Technology Solutions. #TalkToMe about resolving your bottom line and equip it with the next level of success

 Financial Management for IT Services in ITIL 3 and ITIL 4 Service Financial Management supports the decision-making by the governing body and management of the organization about where to best distribute financial resources.
-It supplies the visibility into budget management, cost management, and accounting activities related to the products and services.
+It supplies visibility into budget management, cost management, and accounting activities related to the products and services.

-To be effective in the context of the Service Value System (SVS), this practice must be aligned with the organization’s practices and policies for the Portfolio Management, Project and Program Management, and Business Relationship Management.
+To be effective in the context of the Service Value System (SVS), this practice must be aligned with the organization’s practices and policies for Portfolio Management, Project and Program Management, and Business Relationship Management.